8 use cases for optimal use of network connectivity

 Operators’ infrastructure is already undergoing a gradual transformation towards applications running on a generic platform (NFV).
 This evolution has primarily been driven from a cost rationalization perspective.
 But it’s important now to also focus on attracting innovation and new revenue opportunities on top of the infrastructure.

-Many aspects of the Distributed Cloud Infrastructure must be developed by industry collaborations and through relevant standardization fora and open source communities.
+Many aspects of the Edge Computing Infrastructure must be developed by industry collaborations and through relevant standardization fora and open source communities.

 8 applications of a distributed cloud infrastructure

 The NFV evolution has made it possible to distribute virtual network functions (VNFs) in a more flexible way.

 The infrastructure for NFV is an important starting point for the distributed cloud evolution.
 Often today, an operator will have several sites with independent installations of virtualization environments.
 A step forward is to be able to handle resources and placement in a coordinated way.
 That opens the possibilities to formulate policies and constraints on the placement of the VNFs.

 Intelligent placement of VNFs is especially important for mobile broadband core network functions, because non-optimal routing will result if applications are placed in a more decentralized location than the package gateway.
 In addition, correlating placement of mobile core and RAN functions is necessary.
 Note that, while new and flexible placement of mobile core functions is often a decentralization, for the higher-level RAN functions it is a centralization, relative to current deployments.
 The placement of RAN functions needs to be determined by constraints, such as the latency distance to physical entities (antennas, radio-near processing).
 But it is all enabled by a Distributed Cloud Infrastructure.